awsdocs/elb-user-guide/doc_source/what-is-load-balancing.md

 ## Features of Elastic Load Balancing<a name="elb-features"></a>

 Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers\.
 You can select a load balancer based on your application needs\.
-For more information, see [Comparison of Elastic Load Balancing Products](https://aws.amazon.com/elasticloadbalancing/details/#compare)\.
+For more information, see [Product comparisons](https://aws.amazon.com/elasticloadbalancing/details/#compare) for Elastic Load Balancing\.

 For more information about using each load balancer, see the [User Guide for Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/), the [User Guide for Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/), and the [User Guide for Classic Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/)\.